MubinMuhammad/MinimalSwayFX/README.md

 - [Tofi](https://github.com/philj56/tofi), as the application launcher.
 Also, has given the gruvchad theme from NvChad.
 - Swaybar & [i3status](https://github.com/i3/i3status), as the status bar.
 - Wallpapers, got some dark forest and sunny forest wallpapers from [Pexels](https://www.pexels.com) & [Unsplash](https://unsplash.com/).
+- [SWWW](https://github.com/LGFae/swww) is used to change the wallpaper.
+The script for it is in ~/.config/i3status/wallpaperSet.sh.
+And activate by the artix logo on the panel.

 If your curios what tools are used to create the "Coding Screenshot", they are as follows neovim with [NvChad](https://github.com/NvChad/NvChad), Htop and the man page of sway(5).